pytorch/pytorch/docs/source/onnx.rst

 Here is an example of handling missing symbolic function for ``elu`` operator.
 We try to export the model and see the error message as below::

-    UserWarning: ONNX export failed on elu because torch.onnx.symbolic.elu does not exist
+    UserWarning: ONNX export failed on elu because torch.onnx.symbolic_opset9.elu does not exist
     RuntimeError: ONNX export failed: Couldn't export operator elu

 The export fails because PyTorch does not support exporting ``elu`` operator.